 New to hormones (first visit):

 - At this point in their care process, many patients have already started working with a Mental Health Provider (MHP).
 They are trained in the care of patients who have a mismatch (difference) between their gender at birth and how they feel about themselves.
 This is a medical condition called gender dysphoria or incongruence.
-If you already see a MHP, please have them write a supporting letter to your new gender-affirming hormone therapy (GAHT) provider.
+If you already see an MHP, we will ask you to sign a release of information.
 This will help us understand how we can best meet your care needs.